whitehara/kernel-patch-fedora/README.md

-# kernel patches which can compile with fedora kernel
+# Linux kernel patches (compilable with the fedora kernel)
 ## Overview
-- You can create custom rpm from fedora custom kernel.
+- You can create custom rpm from the fedora kernel.
-- Download srpm from fedora repository and modify kernel.
+- Download srpm from fedora repository and apply patches to the kernel source.
-- These patches are from https://github.com/Frogging-Family/linux-tkg and https://github.com/graysky2/kernel_compiler_patch
+- These patches are from https://github.com/graysky2/kernel_compiler_patch and https://github.com/Frogging-Family/linux-tkg (some of them are little modified from linux-tkg.)
-- 5.15 patches are tested with fedora [kernel-5.15.16-200.fc35](https://koji.fedoraproject.org/koji/buildinfo?buildID=1887371)
+- 5.15 patches are tested("test" means just "comiplable") with fedora [kernel-5.15.16-200.fc35](https://koji.fedoraproject.org/koji/buildinfo?buildID=1887371)
-- 5.16 patches are tested with fedora [kernel-5.16.2-200.fc35](https://koji.fedoraproject.org/koji/buildinfo?buildID=1888031)
+- 5.16 patches are tested("test" means just "compilable") with fedora [kernel-5.16.2-200.fc35](https://koji.fedoraproject.org/koji/buildinfo?buildID=1888031)
 ## Setup rpm build tree
 If you aleady have one, you can skip this step.